uhd-urz/elAPI/README.md

     print(r)
 ```

-And the path to virtual environment will be defined in the metadata file:
+And, the path to the virtual environment will be defined in the metadata file:

 ```yaml
 # elapi_plugin_metadata.yml